 Humidity is a big contributor to an uncomfortable home environment in the summertime.
 This is because when there is excess moisture in the air, there is less space for the sweat that your body produces to be evaporated into the air.
 This leaves your skin feeling clammy and sweaty.

-Your home’s thermostat is what signals to the rest of the air conditioning unit to turn on and off.
-You can set your thermostat to a desired temperature, like 78 degrees Fahrenheit.
-When the thermostat senses that the temperature in your home is above your set temperature, in this case say 80 degrees, it will signal to both the indoor and outdoor air conditioning units to turn on.
+Your home’s thermostat is what signals the rest of the air conditioning unit to turn on and off.
+You can set your thermostat to the desired temperature, like 78 degrees Fahrenheit.
+When the thermostat senses that the temperature in your home is above your set temperature, in this case, say 80 degrees, it will signal to both the indoor and outdoor air conditioning units to turn on.